biocompibens/cellmodelling/README.md

 * -it : max number of iterations for the Lloyd algorithm .
 Default is 80 which is valid for most application.

 # Output :
-.tiff image file containing the SET tesselation, labels match the labels of the image input.
+.tiff image file including the labels of the SET tesselation, these label values match the label values of the image input (cell i corresponds to synthtetic cell i)

 .tsv containing parameters per cells extracted from the segmentation, the shuffled positions and then the final values of the parameters

--wp option generates a .tsv containing the new position of the intracellular marker per cell
+-wp option generates a .tsv containing the computed position of the intracellular marker per cell in the synthtetic cells

--i option generates a .png containing the intracellular morphing image
+-i option generates a .png where each original cell texture is moved into its new location in the SET.

--d option generates 2 .png files :
+-d option generates 2 .png files per Lloyd iteration :
-	1) the labels
+	1) the image of SET where cell labels indicates where each original cell is
-	2) the corresponding shapes drawn over border image
+	2) the image of SET where each cell content is filled with the original cell texture

 # Other examples :

-* Analysis of intercellular components relation : the centriole orientation of a E18 ependymal tissue
+* Analysis of intercellular components relationships : the centriole orientation of a E18 ependymal tissue

 ```
 python ./SET/model.py  -l ./dataExamples/ependymaE18/E18_24_series51channel2WFGM22LABEL.tif -o ./dataExamples/ependymaE18 -p 5 -wp ./dataExamples/ependymaE18/centrioleDetection_s51.npy